MichaIng/DietPi-Docs/docs/user-guide_install.md

 For the software, just two are needed:

  - The latest DietPi image
- - _and_ the Etcher software to flash SD card.
+ - _and_ a software to flash SD card.
 [Etcher](https://etcher.io/) is available for Windows, Linux and macOS.

 ## Download and prepare the disk image
 Open [dietpi.com](https://dietpi.com#download) and select “Download”.
 Various supported devices will be displayed.
 Download the disk image (about 1 GB in size).